It is an unpaired bone situated at the base of the skull. Its resemblance is of the shape of a butterfly or bat with outstretched wings.

 Upper surface: It is located in the middle cranial fossa.

-Lateral (temple) surface: It’s splitted into temporal and infratemporal surfaces by the temple crest.
+Lateral (temple) surface: It’s split into temporal and infratemporal surfaces by the temple crest.

 Anterior (orbital) surface: It is located at the lateral wall of the orbit and divides the superior orbital fissure from the inferior orbital fissure.